 There is tremendous confusion and controversy surrounding a very old drug called ketamine (Ketalar).
 The FDA first approved Ketalar in 1970 as an injectable anesthetic.
-It had advantages over existing anesthetics.
-It was fast acting.
-Excellent pain relieving properties made it ideal for badly burned patients who needed skin grafts.
-It was also a good choice for accident victims who required prompt orthopedic surgery.
-This anesthetic doesn’t lower blood pressure, an important benefit if someone is in shock.
-Despite its pluses, there were some surprising ketamine side effects.
+It has advantages over existing anesthetics.
+It is fast acting.
+Excellent pain relieving properties make it ideal for badly burned patients who needed skin grafts or accident victims requiring orthopedic surgery.
+Ketamine side effects may also have unexpected benefits.
+This mother reports that her daughter got double duty from ketamine: antidepressant action and relief from chronic pain.

 Surprising Ketamine Side Effects:

 When drug companies test medications on animals they can measure lots of bodily functions.
 One thing they cannot do, however, is ask the animal how it is feeling.
 It came as a surprise to investigators to discover that Ketalar caused a “dissociative” brain reaction during recovery.

 I have long had a personal interest in this drug because my advisor and professor of neuropharmacology at the Univeristy of Michigan was Edward Domino, MD.
 He was the lead author on the first published paper about ketamine in humans.